 How have you found working with the council on the loan and wider business support?

 “They’ve been great.
 And I’m not just saying that!
-Keith and Sandra who I’ve been dealing with in no way want to trip you up, but in every way are trying to help and facilitate what you’re trying to do and are just there to be a support.
+The OIF team who I’ve been dealing with in no way want to trip you up, but in every way are trying to help and facilitate what you’re trying to do and are just there to be a support.
 I have to say they’ve got a great job because what they’re doing is so beneficial to so many people.”

 Would you recommend the fund to anyone else?